carlos-quintana/carlos-quintana/README.md

 💼 [See my web portfolio](https://carlos-quintana.github.io/)

-I'm passionate about building beautiful web applications, and I'm expanding my skillset for a broader Fullstack range.
+I'm passionate about building beautiful web applications, with a broad skillset for Fullstack development.

 💻 Some of the technologies I'm working with are: